basnijholt/glove80/TUI_DESIGN.md

 ## 13. Deliverables & Handoff
 - `docs/layout_payload.schema.json` kept fresh via `scripts/export_layout_schema.py` (already added).
-- This merged `TUI_DESIGN.md` as the authoritative design brief.
+- This `TUI_DESIGN.md` is the authoritative design brief.
 - `docs/tui_ai_prompt.txt` referencing this doc + schema for future AI collaborations.
-- Recommendation: add a `just schema` helper wired to `scripts/export_layout_schema.py` (optional future work) and document the workflow in `README.md` when implementation begins.
+- `just schema` helper (see `justfile`) runs `uv run python scripts/export_layout_schema.py` so agents can refresh the schema on demand.

-With these details merged, every contributor (human or AI) can follow a single, accurate plan that honors the existing Glove80 codebase while delivering a feature-complete Textual TUI.
+With these details in place, every contributor (human or AI) can follow a single, accurate plan that honors the existing Glove80 codebase while delivering a feature-complete Textual TUI.